roikonen/scalablemodeling/README.md

 # Scalable Modeling – Growth Should Be an Advantage, Not a Challenge

-This repository introduces a pragmatic toolbox for modeling scalable systems.
+This repository introduces a pragmatic toolbox for modeling **scalable systems**.
 I believe that every new system should be designed with scalability in mind, as scalability is a prerequisite for success — growth should be an advantage, not a challenge.
 This approach is strongly influenced by Domain-Driven Design, EventStorming, and CQRS, but the end result does not strictly adhere to any of these methodologies.